-Lewis Hyde wrote in his book The Gift that “In Greek there are two terms for life, Bios and Zöe.
+Lewis Hyde wrote in his book, The Gift, that: “In Greek there are two terms for life, Bios and Zöe.
 Bios is limited life, characterised life, life that dies.
 Zöe is the life that endures; it is the thread that runs through Bios-life and is not broken when the particular perishes…Dionysus is a god of Zöe life.”
 This is seen in his ritual worship, which was the Greeks called orgazein, but this does not mean sexual orgy, but celebration.
-Zein is a form of the word Zöe… His worship was the worship of instinct, intuition and necessity – of life, death and life again.”
-Interestingly, more often than not, sex rites were originally women’s rites.
+Zein is a form of the word Zöe… His worship was the worship of instinct, intuition, and necessity – of life, death and life again.”
+Interestingly, more often than not, sex rites were originally women”s rites.

-In classical mythology Dionysus was sometimes described as androgynous, much like the Hindu god Shiva.
-In fact many parallels have been drawn between the two deities.
-Their temples were usually found beyond the boundaries of the city.
-In places where their followers would discover, through the communion with nature and ecstatic dance, the “sensation of the divine”.
+In classical mythology, Dionysus was, sometimes, described as androgynous, much like the Hindu god Shiva.
+In fact, many parallels have been drawn between the two deities.
+Their temples were usually found beyond the boundaries of the city, in places where their followers would discover, through the communion with nature and ecstatic dance, the ’sensation of the divine’.

-Both Shiva and Dionysus protected the downtrodden, the voiceless and vulnerable.
-“With one foot in the world of potential, and the other in the world of the physical these gods traversed the states of spirit and matter.
-Neither earthbound nor heaven bound, they lie somewhere in between.”
+Both Shiva and Dionysus protected the downtrodden, the voiceless, and vulnerable.
+“With one foot in the world of potential, and the other in the world of the physical, these gods traversed the states of spirit and matter.
+Neither earthbound, nor heaven bound, they lie somewhere in between.”

-They bridge the widening gap between man and nature, because they are not bound by convention, but instead offer liberation from rigid dogma.
-From the damage done by those who say “there is no god but mine.”
+They bridge the widening gap between man and nature, because they are not bound by convention but, instead, offer liberation from rigid dogma,and from the damage done by those who say “there is no god but mine.”

-Indeed, “Shivaism, Dionysism and Sufism, and many [other] mystic sects in general [are] founded on the love of nature and the pursuit of ecstasy.”
-Joseph Campbell wrote that “Under the magic of the Dionysian force, not only does the bond between man and man again close together, but alienated, hostile, or suppressed Nature, celebrates her festival of reconciliation with her lost son, man.”
+Indeed, “Shivaism, Dionysism, and Sufism, and many [other] mystic sects in general, [are] founded on the love of nature and the pursuit of ecstasy.”
+Joseph Campbell wrote that: “Under the magic of the Dionysian force, not only does the bond between man and man again close together, but alienated, hostile, or suppressed Nature, celebrates her festival of reconciliation with her lost son, man.”

-This fertility, and mingling of the sexes is symbolised by Shiva and his consort Parvati.
-Especially when they are joined together to create Ardhanarishvara “the lord who is half woman.”
-Their dance is ‘gentle and natural, like a true play of the sexes.’
-Together in divine embrace, Shiva is the “Great Spirit, the mystery that is beyond our understanding, and Parvati, the exquisite Body, manifesting that Mystery – together always in divine embrace.
+This fertility, and mingling of the sexes, is symbolised by Shiva, and his consort Parvati, especially when they are joined together, to create Ardhanarishvara, “the lord who is half woman.”
+Their dance is “gentle and natural, like a true play of the sexes.”
+Together, in divine embrace, Shiva is the: “Great Spirit, the mystery, that is beyond our understanding, and Parvati, the exquisite Body, manifesting that Mystery – together always in divine embrace.
 To think this way is to abolish theological wrangling over the gender of god.”
-Here the Great Spirit, energy, etc. that is beyond duality, neither he or she.
+Here the Great Spirit, the energy, that is beyond duality, is neither he or she.

 They may also be seen as Yin and Yang.
-The Yang which is the creative power of the masculine, which “moves ahead with steadfast perseverance toward a goal, until it becomes too strong, begins to break – [it is then that] the Yin, the receptive feminine, enters from below and gradually moves toward the top.”
-Together they exist beyond duality.
-Where all his harmony and unity.
+The Yang which is the creative power of the masculine, which: “moves ahead with steadfast perseverance toward a goal, until it becomes too strong, begins to break – [it is then that] the Yin, the receptive feminine, enters from below and gradually moves toward the top.”
+Together, they exist beyond duality, where all is harmony and unity.
 Our life may often feel like a continual attempt to balance these two forces.